NREL/BuildingsBench/docs/running.md

 }
 ```

-Models can optionally also take a `temperature` timeseries tensor as input.
+As of v2.0.0, models can also optionally take a `temperature` timeseries tensor as input.

 Arguments for each model are specified in a TOML configuration file in the `./buildings_bench/configs` directory.
 If you just want to modify the arguments for a provided model type, you can do so either by modifying the provided TOML config file or by creating a new TOML config file.